 IAOMT members should be familiar with the methods and challenges of reducing systemic toxicity deriving from mercury exposure.
 For some patients, eliminating the exposure by removing the amalgam fillings is sufficient; for others, it is just the tip of the iceberg.

 Unit 7: Fluoride

 Mainstream public health science has failed to verify that a protective effect of water fluoridation on children’s teeth actually exists, despite the constant public relations statements and resulting widespread belief among the general population.
 Meanwhile, evidence of the harmful effects of fluoride accumulation in the human body continues to mount.
-In this unit, we present an appraisal of the risks of water fluoridation based on scientific findings and even regulatory documents.
+In this unit, we present an appraisal of the risks of fluoride use in water, dental materials, and other products based on scientific findings and even regulatory documents.

 Unit 8: Biological Periodontal Therapy

 At times it almost seems as if a tooth with its root canal system and leaky gums is a device for injecting pathogens into internal spaces where they don’t belong.
 We will revisit the dentinal tubule and the periodontal pocket from the perspective of biological dentistry.
 Methods used to detect pathogens and monitor their numbers through the course of treatment range from the basic clinical exam to the classic use of a phase contrast microscope to the BANA test and DNA probes.
 There are non-drug procedures for eliminating the infection, as well as occasional judicious use of anti-microbial drugs.
 Laser treatment, ozone treatment, home care training in pocket irrigation, and nutritional support will all also be discussed in this unit.